michbur/countR/readmes/manual.md

 NB                 |$$\textrm{var}(X) = \lambda + \frac{\lambda^2}{\theta} $$
 ZINB               |$$\textrm{var}(X) = (1 - r) \lambda \left( 1 + r\lambda  + \frac{1}{\theta} \right)$$

-# Overdispersion

-One of the important features of the Poisson distribution is the equality of variance and expected value.
-Although count data should be Poisson-distributed, we often encounter overdispersed data set, when the variance is bigger than the mean.
-Three distributions included in countR: ZIP, NB and ZINB can model overdispersed counts.

-Overdispersion may be caused by the increased variability of the counts, for example the counting algorithm under- and overcounts.
-In such situation the data might have negative binomial distribution.
-The other cause of overdispersion is called zero-inflation and occurs in data set, where some factor introduced faulty zeros.
-That means that some counts, regardless of their real state, are treated as zeros.
-In this case, data has the ZIP distribution.